AltcoinCoop/vcoin-project.github.io/admin/about/index.md

 The original Github repository has since been forked and development now proceeds in several different forks on Github, [including this one](https://github.com/vcoin-project).

+---

+#the V construct, an emergent collective intelligence

+V is an emergent collective intelligence.
+At first glance that might seem a bit far-fetched but we are talking about *a cryptocurrency*.

+The emergence of a collective intelligence is almost unique in altcoins because the vital sense of collective identity is usually prevented from blossoming by the distorting undue influence of the developer.

+All I am doing is pointing to a strong correspondence between the description of a Teal organisation and the description of a peer-to-peer networked cryptocurrency.
+I provide full sources.
+Same goes for the argument that V is a “collective intelligence”.

+You can make up your own mind how plausible you find the argument --- you can even do your own further research on the nuts and bolts.
+If you do gain some insights, then please share them.